eelx001/alx-higher_level_programming/0x03-python-data_structures/README.md

 * lists.h
-  * ontains the prototypes of functions used for this task.
+  * Contains the prototypes of functions used for this task.